Are you allowed to be any less scrupulous with personal data during a crisis than you are during day-to-day operations?

 In this blog post, I will show you how to prepare ahead of an incident, leaving you free to focus on managing the crisis effectively rather than worrying about protecting the personal data of both your customers and staff.

-What is data protection?
+What is Data Protection?

-Structure is the heart of data protection
+Structure is at the Heart of Data Protection

-In practical terms, it could be a table which includes the nature of the data and the provisions for processing it.
-Here is an example:
+In practical terms, this could be a table such as the one below which states the nature of the data being collected and clearly explains the reasons for processing it.

-- If you use a data processor, you need a data processing agreement
+- If you use a data processor, you need a data processing agreement.

 - Everyone has the right to view all personal information you hold about them.
 Your organisation must be prepared to deliver this upon request.

 What Happens After the Crisis?

 If you've sufficiently planned ahead, you will have already gained permission from individuals whose PII you need to collect.
 However, if you've failed to prepare, this isn't always possible during a crisis.
 Put processes in place to ensure that you receive permission from those involved as soon as is practical after an incident.

 You should also create a process for reviewing information after it has been registered.
 It's highly likely that you’ll make errors during a chaotic situation and these must be corrected.
 If you find that any personal data you have in your database is no longer of use, delete it to ensure you remain compliant.